 One important takeaway is that no woman should ever feel like they are less of a mother or nurturer because they’re going through this very difficult phase.
 It’s perfectly natural, and each body reacts differently when subjected to different environments, experiences, and hormones.
 There will always be an abundance of chances where we can make peace with ourselves, heal, and move forward.

-1 in 7 women experience Postpartum Depression.
+1 in 7 women experiences Postpartum Depression.
 Symptoms of postpartum depression include but are not limited to:

 Feeling depressed or down for weeks or longer

 You’ll find that for weeks on end, you will experience having little to no interest in things that use to excite you.
-This may also be accompanied by a lack energy.
+This may also be accompanied by lack of energy.

 Having trouble concentrating or completing routines or tasks

-Keeping razor sharp focus on the task at hand can seem like a very daunting task these days, and it’s no wonder why - your mind is clearly somewhere else.
+Keeping the razor-sharp focus on the task at hand can seem like a very daunting task these days, and it’s no wonder why - your mind is clearly somewhere else.
 Falling out of your usual routines and having your patience run thing for small tasks will be the new normal during this point in time.

 Being distant or withdrawn from your family and friends